dodeka12/image-render-blender-points/README.md

-# Image-Render Standard Blender Actions
+# Image-Render Blender AddOn for Point Cloud import

-Add Blender import addon for point cloud files.
+Implements Blender import addon for point cloud files.

 ## Purpose of the project